 Dairy consumption in children and adolescents may have a beneficial effect on body weight and composition.

-Studies among children suggest that displacing sugar-sweetened beverages with milk products, including flavoured milk, is associated with improvements in body weight.
+Replacing sugar-sweetened beverages with milk products, including flavoured milk, is associated with improvements in body composition.

-Additional research is needed to assess the role of different milk products in helping children and adolescents achieve and maintain a healthy weight.
+Yogurt, in particular, may be linked with a lower risk of obesity.
+Additional research is needed to better understand how specific milk products help children and adolescents achieve and maintain a healthy weight.